ceph/ceph/doc/mgr/dashboard.rst

 These settings can also be configured cluster-wide and not manager specific.
 For example,::

-  ceph config-key put mgr/dashboard/server_addr $IP ceph config-key put mgr/dashboard/server_port $PORT
+  ceph config-key set mgr/dashboard/server_addr $IP ceph config-key set mgr/dashboard/server_port $PORT

 If the port is not configured, the web app will bind to port ``7000``.
 If the address it not configured, the web app will bind to ``::``,